 Fertility Tracking: Predicting Ovulation

-If you want to keep a fertility calendar, you can do so in a notebook, online or by using fertility tracking software program.
-Using this calendar, you will track your menstrual bleeding, cervical mucus changes, and basal body temperature (BBT), along with other factors like illness, travel, stress, and days that you have intercourse.
+Online and mobile calendars help you track your menstrual bleeding, cervical mucus changes, and basal body temperature (BBT) changes along with other factors that affect fertility like illness, travel, stress, and days that you have intercourse.

-One important fertility sign to track is the quality and consistency of your cervical fluid.
+You are most fertile when your body releases clear, slippery cervical mucus.
 This technique may not be for the squeamish, but tracking this vaginal discharge is very effective at helping you predict ovulation.
 Here is how it works:

 - You will probably feel pretty dry at the vaginal opening for a few days after menstruation.
-As ovulation gets closer, you may notice that you have more vaginal wetness, and your cervical mucus is thicker.
+As ovulation gets closer, you may notice that you have more vaginal wetness, and your cervical mucus thickens or becomes creamy or sticky.